symfony/symfony-docs/cookbook/service_container/scopes.rst

-    Take care not to store the request in a property of the object for a future call of the service as it would be the same issue described in the first section (except that symfony cannot detect that you are wrong).
+    Take care not to store the request in a property of the object for a future call of the service as it would be the same issue described in the first section (except that Symfony2 cannot detect that you are wrong).

 The service config for this class would look something like this: